danpla/dpscreenocr/doc/manual.md

-    * Make sure that the "Run executable" entry contains either an absolute path to the executable, or just the name of the executable that resides in one of the paths of the PATH environment variable.
+    * Make sure that the "Run executable" entry contains either an absolute path to the executable, or just the name of the executable that resides in one of the paths listed in the PATH environment variable.

-    * (Unix) Make sure you have execute permission.
+    * (Unix) Make sure you have the execute permission.
 Run `chmod u+x executable`.

     * (Unix) If your executable is a script, make sure it starts with a proper [shebang][].

     * (Windows) Are you trying to use a batch file (".bat" or ".cmd")?
       This is not allowed for safety reasons.
-Please use Python or another scripting language instead.
+Please use another scripting language instead.

 *   **(Unix) Recognition is very slow**